 Joseph “Kyle” Kozar graduated with distinction from the University of Nevada, Reno in 2006 with a dual B.A. in Journalism and Spanish.
 A native of Reno, Kyle has been an avid cyclist for over a decade and founded Reno Bike Project in October 2006.
 Since RBP’s inception, he has undergone additional business training and worked to improve every aspect of the organization from writing the initial business proposal to program development to branding and public exposure.
 In 2010 Kyle moved to New York City to study urban planning at the Pratt Institute, but he still makes time to help out whenever we need him.

 Jillian is a sixth generation Nevadan, but moved with her family to California at the age of 6, returning to Reno in 2018.
 She earned her B.A. in Politics from Willamette University in 2014 and completed an M.B.A. from Temple University in 2019.
 While teaching bicycle maintenance to people with intellectual disabilities in Pennsylvania, Jillian witnessed the transformative potential of bicycle education.
-Since working for Reno Bike Project, she has seen the lives of kids and adults transform by the gift of a bicycle.
+Since working for Reno Bike Project, she has seen the many ways a bicycle can positively impact the lives of kids and adults.
 More butts on bikes!